-The Company's unaudited interim condensed consolidated financial statements consolidate those of the parent company and its wholly owned subsidiary, SBSE, as of March 31, 2018.
+The Company's unaudited interim condensed consolidated financial statements consolidate those of the parent company and its wholly owned subsidiary, SBSE, through dissolution date of April 17, 2018.
 Inter-company balances and transactions are eliminated in preparing the consolidated financial statements.
 The accounting policies of the subsidiary are consistent with the Company's policies.